 In 2017, the CEC began hosting workshops on the GHG emissions disclosure requirements and initiated the rulemaking process of updating their PSD regulations.
 A pre-rulemaking phase also began that included an implementation proposal on AB 1110.
-The legislation requires the CEC to adopt guidelines by January 1, 2018.
-In early 2018, the CEC provided an update to their 2017 pre-rulemaking activities and proposed changes to the regulations and reports, but additional workshops were needed.
-In March 2019, the last pre-rulemaking workshop was held by the CEC, with the intent to begin the formal rulemaking in May, but was delayed until September 2019.
-The adoption of the updated PSD regulations and how the additional GHG emissions intensity information will be conveyed to customers in the PSD report and PCL is expected to occur in November 2019.
-The most notable changes to the report and label is the addition of the GHG emission intensity and how certain energy resources will be conveyed to the customers to meet the AB 1110 requirement.
+The legislation requires the CEC to adopt guidelines by January 1, 2018, but is still in the pre-rulemaking process.
+In early 2018, the CEC provided an update to their 2017 pre-rulemaking activities and proposed changes to the regulations and reports, but additional workshops are required and have yet to be scheduled.
+Once the CEC officially begins the rulemaking process, then they must finalize and adopt the updated regulations for it to be effective in 2020.
 Riverside continues to monitor the workshops and draft regulations for any impacts to the utility's reporting and resources in meeting this requirement.